Emotional wellbeing and mental health support

 1. Staying well

-By following guidance on social distancing, or staying at home, you're helping to protect yourself, your family, the NHS and your community.
+By following guidance on social distancing, as well as good hand and respiratory hygiene, you're helping to protect yourself, your family, the NHS and your community.

 This file may not be suitable for users of assistive technology.